macd/rogues/README.md

-The "rogues" module is a reimplmentation of Nick Higham's test matrices into Python, Numpy, and Scipy.
+The "rogues" module is a reimplmentation of Prof. N. Higham's test matrices into Python, Numpy, and Scipy.
 They were generally ported by using the iPython shell.
-They were developed from Version 3 (1995) of the test matrix package from code downloaded from Higham's web site.
+They were developed from Version 3 (1995) of the test matrix package from code downloaded from Prof. Higham's web site.
 Also, the earlier TOMS 694 version was used as reference in some cases.
 That code was download from netlib.
 Both of these packages were accessed in February of 2009.

-Also included are a small number of routines from Nick Higham's matrixcomp library as well as several required functions that had no implementations.
+Also included are a small number of routines from Prof. Higham's matrixcomp library as well as several required functions that had no implementations.

 Some of the issues in porting to numpy from m*lab